#PJCT-PTC-25/07

 Backyard Community Club

-Surrounding the court is a sustenance garden: over 20 species of edible and medicinal plants cultivated not for appearance, but for performance.
-Guava, lemongrass, peppermint, soursop, coconut, and blue pea flower were selected for their health and recovery properties—nourishing the young athletes who train here.
-This is not decorative landscaping.
-It is a living, breathing support system.
+Surrounding the court is a 230 m2 sustenance garden: over 20 species of edible and medicinal plants cultivated not for appearance, but for performance.
+Guava, banana, lemongrass, peppermint, soursop, coconut, and blue pea flower were selected for their health and recovery properties, nourishing the young athletes who train here.
+The garden serves a purpose beyond decoration.
 Youth learn to tend the land as they train on it, harvesting ingredients for fresh juices, post-practice snacks, and community meals.
 The act of growing becomes part of the rhythm of play, embedding values of self-reliance, responsibility, and ecological awareness into daily routines.
-In peak season, excess produce is shared with the surrounding community, extending the project’s ethos beyond its boundaries.
+Outside training, the court serves the community as a place for exercise, gardening, produce exchanges, and evening gatherings.
+It also adapts as an outdoor screening space, offering access to professional tournaments and sports education otherwise constrained by infrastructure.
+Backyard Community Club offers an alternative to conventional approaches to designing sports facilities, proposing a model of building rooted in material honesty, local knowledge, and social purpose.
+From the outset, our team prioritized deep engagement with local builders, athletes, and educators – from the Rome Masters to rammed earth technical advisors to define a design process that is both inclusive and exemplary.

 Pioneering Ghana’s First Precast Rammed Earth System

-Making good on our commitment to material and process innovation, DeRoche Projects developed Ghana’s first-ever precast rammed earth panel system—redefining what’s possible with local materials.
-This breakthrough merges ancestral knowledge with contemporary fabrication to set a new benchmark not only for design, but for delivery.
-Traditional rammed earth construction is slow, labor-intensive, and weather-dependent—factors that have long limited its use in commercial or community-scale projects.
-Our system bypasses these limitations through off-site fabrication, enabling advanced quality control, tighter structural tolerances, and parallel workstreams between site prep and panel production.
-The result is a modular, climate-responsive, and replicable system tailored to the realities of Ghanaian transport, labor, and climate—delivered with greater speed, less waste, and a fraction of the embodied carbon of concrete.
-More than a construction method, it is a new framework for building from the ground up—with the ground itself.
+Traditional rammed earth construction is slow, labor-intensive, and weather-dependent, which has long limited its use in commercial or community-scale projects.
+Our system bypasses these constraints through off-site fabrication, allowing for advanced quality control, tighter structural tolerances, and parallel workstreams between site preparation and panel production.
+The result is a modular, climate-responsive, and replicable system tailored to the realities of Ghanaian transport, labor, and climate.
+It is delivered more quickly, with less waste, and with a fraction of the embodied carbon of concrete.
+More than a construction method, it is a new framework for building from the ground up, using the ground itself.

 CREDITS